folio-org/okapi/doc/guide.md

 But of course Okapi can not know which tenant it is that is wanting to use our sample module, so it can not allow such, and returns a 403 forbidden.

-We need to pass the tenant in our request:
+We need to pass the tenant in the `X-Okapi-Tenant` header of our request:
 ```
 curl -w '\n' -D -  \
   -H "X-Okapi-Tenant: our" \